Skip to main content

 Adding API Routes

-Sometimes you need traditional API endpoints — for webhooks, third-party integrations, or mobile apps.
-Next.js 14 uses Route Handlers:
+Sometimes you need traditional API endpoints.
+Webhooks, third-party integrations, mobile apps — there are legitimate reasons.
+Next.js 14 handles these with Route Handlers:

 // src/app/api/tasks/route.ts